PKU-Alignment/safety-gymnasium/README.md

 ### Vision-base Safe RL

 Vision-based safety reinforcement learning lacks realistic scenarios.
 Although the original `Safety Gym` could minimally support visual input, the scenarios were too homogeneous.
-To facilitate the validation of visual-based safety reinforcement learning algorithms, we have developed a set of realistic vision-based SafeRL tasks, which are currently being validated on the baseline. **In the later updates, we will release that part of the environment of `Safety Gymnasium.`**
+To facilitate the validation of visual-based safety reinforcement learning algorithms, we have developed a set of realistic vision-based SafeRL tasks, which are currently being validated on the baseline. **In the later updates, we will release that part of the environment of `Safety-Gymnasium.`**

 For the appetizer, the images are as follows: